harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 ## Introduction

-Upgrading to Nuxt 3 can be intimidating, but it's totally worth it!
-The latest version brings a ton of new features and improvements that can seriously level up your project.
+Upgrading to from Nuxt 2 to Nuxt 3 is intimidating.
+There are a lot of changes, and it's easy to get lost in the process.

-Knowing firsthand how overwhelming it can be, I made this cheat sheet to simplify the upgrade process for my own use and to help others.
+I've started this cheat sheet to simplify the upgrade process for my own use and to help others.
+It's a work in progress and not exhaustive, I'll be updating it as I migrate more sites.

 Upgrading will take some time, depending on the size of your project and your prior experience.
-But with patience and persistence, you'll be able to enjoy all the benefits of the latest version of Nuxt.

-This cheat sheet is a work in progress and not exhaustive, I'll be updating it as I migrate more sites.

-If you have any questions or suggestions, please let me know on [Twitter](https://twitter.com/harlan_zw) or [Discord](https://discord.gg/275MBUBvgP).
+It will take patience and persistence.

+If you are only trying to upgrade modules, I've documented the upgrade path for [23 modules](#2-modules).

 Let's do this!